Preconstruction Services are the services we offer at the beginning of the design process, well before construction begins.

 Preliminary Estimate -an increasingly accurate estimate as the design progresses to the next level of detail.
 This is when value engineering is critical to evaluate cost saving ideas and options pricing.
 You have the flexibility to tailor the project to your budget because you can see how material and design choices are affecting the overall cost.

 Final Estimate/Construction Price – A detailed estimate based on the final construction drawings, written specifications & scope of work.
 This results in the final price for construction.
-We typically work under a fixed-price construction contract based on this final estimate.
 Having worked with you and the designer during preconstruction, there should be no surprises on the price as it will have been developed, with your input, alongside design development.

 Cost of Preconstruction Services: